zvxvx/qdb/README.md

 # QDB

-#### an irc quote database inspired by the glory days of bash.org
+#### an irc quote database powered by astro and inspired by bash.org.

 ### Quotes

-- Each submission will be put in an .md file in src/content/quotes
+- Quotes are .md files stored in src/data/quotes
 - This generates a static path to the quote, as well as added to the growing paginated list of quotes.
 - Manual work should only be making a new .md file.

 ### News

-- .md files w/ frontmatter stored in src/content/news
+- News are .md files stored in src/data/news
-- This will probably be used sparingly.
+- Manual work should only be making a new .md file.

 ### Contributing